-We have audited the financial statements of Inter-Varsity Christian Fellowship of Canada ("Inter-Varsity"), which comprise the statement of financial position as at December 31, 2022, and the statement of activities and changes in fund balances, and statement of cash flows for the year ended December 31, 2022, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of Inter-Varsity Christian Fellowship of Canada ("Inter-Varsity"), which comprise the statement of financial position as at December 31, 2023, and the statements of activities and changes in fund balances, and cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of Inter-Varsity as at December 31, 2022, and the results of its operations and its cash flows for the year ended December 31, 2022, in accordance with Canadian accounting standards for not-for-profit organizations.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of Inter-Varsity as at December 31, 2023, and the results of its operations and its cash flows for the year then ended, in accordance with Canadian accounting standards for not-for-profit organizations ("ASNPO").